biojppm/rapidyaml/README.md

 show_keyval(tree[0]); // ERROR: sequence element has no key show_keyval(tree[2][0]); // ok
 ```
+The square bracket operators `Tree::operator[csubstr]` and
+`Tree::operator[size_t]` do a lookup on the root node and return a
+`NodeRef`.
+The first overload (valid only for map nodes) looks for a child having the given key, and the
+second overload looks for the i-th root's child.
+If you prefer to stick to
+the low level API, you can use `Tree::find_child()` which takes a node on
+which the child should be looked for and also that child's key or position
+within the parent.

-Please note that since a ryml tree uses linear storage, the complexity of
+Please note that since a ryml tree uses indexed linked lists for storing
+children, the complexity of `Tree::operator[csubstr]` and
-`operator[]` is linear on the number of children of the node on which it is
+`Tree::operator[size_t]` is linear on the number of root children.
+If you use
-invoked.
-If you use it with a large tree with many siblings at the root
+it with a large tree where the root has many children, you may get a
-level, you may get a performance hit.
-To avoid this, you can create your own
+performance hit.
+To avoid this hit, you can create your own accelerator
-accelerator structure (eg, do a single loop at the root level to fill an
+structure.
+For example, before doing a lookup, do a single traverse at the
-`std::map<csubstr,size_t>` mapping key names to node indices; with a node
+root level to fill an `std::map<csubstr,size_t>` mapping key names to node
-index, a lookup is O(1), so this way you can get O(log n) lookup from a key.)
+indices; with a node index, a lookup (via `Tree::get()`) is O(1), so this way
+you can get O(log n) lookup from a key.

+As for `NodeRef`, `NodeRef::operator[]`is linear on the number of children
+of the node on which it is invoked.
+The difference from `NodeRef::operator[]`
+and ``

+Now, let's address how to mutate the tree via `operator[]`.
+We should stress
+that there is an important difference to the mutability behavior of the STL's
-What about `NodeRef`?
-Let's consider when a non-existing key or index is
+`std::map::operator[]`.
+Consider when a non-existing key or index is
 requested via `operator[]`.
 Unlike with `std::map`, **this operator does not
 modify the tree**.
 Instead you get a seed-state `NodeRef`, and the tree will
 be modified only when this seed-state reference is written to.
 Thus `NodeRef`